gschultz49/quick-w3-validator/README.md

-<h1>This tool is designed to quickly validate many student's directories for CS 1300.</h1>
+<h1>This tool is designed to quickly validate many student's directories for CS 1300, using the w3 validation API</h1>

 # Installation
 <p>